strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 ## Using Strimzi with Network Load Balancer

 In Kubernetes, when you create a service with type `Loadbalancer`, it will by default create the Classic Load Balancer.
-For each service with given type it will create a separate load balancer instance.
+For each service with a given type it will create a separate load balancer instance.
-It is easy to change the type of the load balancer using a simple annotation set on the service.
+It is easy to change the type of the load balancer by setting an annotation on the service.
 To create a Network Load balancer, the Kubernetes service needs to have the annotation `service.beta.kubernetes.io/aws-load-balancer-type` set to the value `nlb`.
-For more details about the annotation see [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support).
+For more details about the annotation see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support).

 You can set the annotation easily in Strimzi using the [template feature](https://strimzi.io/docs/latest/full.html#assembly-customizing-deployments-str):